-Remove the brined turkey from the fridge and discard the brine.
-Brush the turkey all over with the glaze, then place it on the grill and cook for 25-30 minutes, turning it over only once.
+Remove turkey from the fridge and discard brine.
+Pat dry the turkey and brush it all over with the glaze, then place turkey on the grill and cook for 25-30 minutes, turning it over only once.

 Pro tip: Take the turkey out of the brine 20 minutes before you throw it on the grill; bringing the meat to room temperature right before you cook it allows for more even heat distribution.